“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 Socializing and other informal, non-academic activities are essential in building social cohesion, the glue that holds the community together.
 Too much socializing can be chaotic and can take away time for learning, but too little undermines the sense of community and is therefore bad for learning as well.
 The issue of productive socializing is discussed in depth in the next section.

 You may have to contend with administrators or colleagues who are proponents of the bell-to-bell approach.
 I would argue that that posture towards learning requires relentless control on the part of the teacher, which in turn undermines the sense of being a community of learners.
-Watch what happens to such a class when there is a substitute teacher.
+Watch what happens to such a class when there is a substitute teacher in such a class.
 There will almost always be sabotage and disrespect.
 Students will act out because they can, because they are frustrated, and because their motivation to behave well comes from the controlling presence of their teacher, rather than from within.

 However, when a group of students has a sense of community and ownership, a substitute teacher will have a completely different experience.
 I have seen this first-hand, many times.
 When students feel that the class is their own, a sub’s lack of familiarity is a mere inconvenience in getting done what they were going to do anyway.
 They will stay on-task because they themselves wish to accomplish those tasks.
 They will learn because they want to learn.

-Insisting on students being on task bell-to-bell may look more efficient, but in the long run, it does not promote genuine learning.
+Insisting on students being on task bell-to-bell may look more efficient, but in the long run, it does not promote self-directed learning.
 Remember, doing school looks efficient too.

 “When the people no longer trust themselves, they begin to depend on authority.“ — Lao Tzu